Pneumonic plague in Madagascar could ‘explode’ without intervention: Red Cross

 5. Could the outbreak spread?

-Yes, and it may have already.
+Yes.
 Sputum samples from multiple suspected cases in the Seychelles, an African archipelago hundreds of kilometres from Madagascar, have been shipped to the WHO's testing facility in France.
-An air passenger travelling from Madagascar displayed symptoms in Seychelles, and more than 320 contacts were traced and placed on prophylactic antibiotics.
+All samples tested negative, but authorities are on alert.
 The outbreak could be spread to other countries by plane or ship, where it could spread from person to person.
 Because many African cities have limited health resources and little if any extra hospital capacity, even small outbreaks can get out of -control and devastate communities.
 The WHO is currently in seven African countries preparing for possible spread and classifies the risk of spread outside Madagascar as "moderate."

 THE GLOBE IN AFRICA: MORE FROM THE GLOBE AND MAIL